MicrosoftDocs/powerquery-docs/powerquery-docs/native-query-folding.md

 The native query is wrapped around another SELECT statement to create  a subquery of the original.
 Power Query will do its best to create the most optimal query given the transforms used and the native query provided.

 ![Query plan for the Filtered rows step](media/native-query-folding/query-plan.png)

+>[!TIP]
+>For scenarios where you get errors because query folding wasn't possible, it is recommended that you try validating your steps as a subquery of your original native query to check if there might be any syntax or context conflicts.